 In October 2015, the second season of the Formula E Championship started.
 Prost and Buemi remained together in the team, which was renamed to Renault e.dams.
 During the season, Prost's best result was third place at Mexico City ePrix, and then he shined in the season's finale at London's Battersea Park, winning both races.
 He finished third in the final classification.

-In the 2016 FIA WEC season, his seventh season with Rebellion Racing, Prost is a part of #12 crew together with Nick Heidfeld and Nelson Piquet Jr. At Le Mans, they finished 29th overall and 6th in LMP1 class.
+In the 2016 FIA WEC season, his seventh season with Rebellion Racing, Prost participated in four races as a member of the #12 crew together with Nick Heidfeld and Nelson Piquet Jr. At Le Mans, they finished 29th overall and 6th in LMP1 class.